 It focuses on creating audience demand by generating brand awareness and an immediate buzz around the product launch.

 GoPro used this strategy with great success.
-Instead of reaching out to photographers, they created a targeted social media campaign on Twitter, #HomePro, for people who love telling stories.
-They used user-generated content to inspire product demand without promoting the core product itself.
+Instead of reaching out to photographers, it created a targeted social media campaign on Twitter, #HomePro, for people who love telling stories.
+It used user-generated content to inspire product demand without promoting the core product itself.

-A clearly defined go-to-market strategy determines how successful a product or service would be in the marketplace.
-Craft a well-researched and planned marketing strategy to attract the right audience, earn their trust, and achieve your sales goals.
+A clearly defined go-to-market strategy determines how successful a product or service will be in the marketplace.
+Craft a well-researched and planned marketing strategy to attract the right audience, earn their trust, and achieve your sales targets.

 Ready to try this template?
-Start a free Wrike trial and use these go-to-market strategy examples to organize your marketing initiatives, enhance project visibility, and successfully take your product to market.
+Start a free Wrike trial to organize your marketing initiatives, enhance project visibility, and successfully take your product to market.